Trust Issues: Music and lyrics

-"Trust Issues" is 4 minutes and 41 seconds long.
-It is the fourth song on Care Package and it was produced, mixed and mastered by Noah Shebib, as well as guitars played by Adrian Eccleston.
-The song contains a smooth and down tempo sample from "I'm on One".
+"Trust Issues" runs 4 minutes and 41 seconds in length.
+It is the fourth track on Care Package mixed and mastered by 40.
+The song features a slow, down-tempo interpolation of Drake's own hook from "I'm on One".

-"Trust Issues" is an R&B song that examines the suffering and ambiguity that result from negotiating the complexities of interpersonal relationships.
-Chris Coplan of Consequence described it as "half confessional, half ode to drank", and Singersroom described stated that it intensifies to a powerful conclusion as Drake's vocals soar above the energetic arrangement.
-Writing for The Edge, George Townsend wrote that "Trust Issues" is a slow, melodic, atmospheric track on which Drake's likeness to the Weeknd is undoubted.
-Opening with interpolation from "I'm on One", Drake is heard singing "All I care about is money and the city that I'm from", echoing his own hook.
-He tells a story on how his loved ones turned against him and betrayed him, leading him to down his problems with liquor, purple lean to be specific, and he then questions the loyalty of people around him.
+"Trust Issues" is an R&B song that examines the suffering and ambiguity arising from the complexities of interpersonal relationships.
+Chris Coplan of Consequence described it as "one part confessional, one part ode to drank", highlighting its spacey, the Weeknd-influenced R&B vibe.
+Writing for The Edge, George Townsend called it a "slow, melodic, atmospheric track" on which Drake's vocal likeness to the Weeknd is unmistakable.
+The song opens with an interpolation from DJ Khaled's "I'm on One", where Drake sings "All I care about is money and the city that I'm from", echoing his own hook from the earlier track.
+Lyrically, Drake narrates how fame has led loved ones to turn against him through betrayal, driving him to numb his pain with liquor, specifically purple lean (codeine-promethazine syrup).
+He repeatedly questions the loyalty of those around him, expressing paranoia with lines like "I don't trust these bitches, they might catch me slipping", blending vulnerability, cynicism, and self-awareness in a confessional style.

-Chart performance
+Reception and performance

+"Trust Issues" generally received positive reviews from music critics.
+Writing for Pitchfork, Tom Breihan described it as "slow and depressive", noting how it tweaks Drake's chorus from "I'm on One" into a heavier vibe.
+In a 2019 piece, Corban Goble of Pitchfork highlighted it positively, calling it "perhaps the most meta moment on an extremely meta release" and stating that the best songs on the compilation "stand up with Drake's best music", for casting a shadow on the excess implied in "I'm on One".
+Scott Shetier of PopCrush noted its "nice vibe" but felt it was "more of the same" compared to contemporaries like "Marvins Room", and less impressive since it built on the pre-existing DJ Khaled track.
+In a 2019 piece, Rolling Stone called it an "acclaimed track" from that era.

-In the United States, "Trust Issues" entered and peaked at number 58 on the Billboard Hot 100 on the chart dated August 17, 2019.
-It went on to peak at number 22 on the Hot R&B/Hip-Hop Songs chart, and number 16 on the Rolling Stone Top 100 charts.
-In his native Canada, the song peaked at number 63 on the Canadian Hot 100 chart.
+In the United States, "Trust Issues" debuted and peaked at number 58 on the Billboard Hot 100 (chart dated August 17, 2019).
+It also peaked at number 22 on the Hot R&B/Hip-Hop Songs chart, and number 16 on the Rolling Stone Top 100 charts.
+In Drake's native Canada, the song peaked at number 63 on the Canadian Hot 100.
 In the United Kingdom, it peaked at number 35 on the UK R&B Chart, and number 90 on the UK Streaming Chart.
-"Trust Issues" was awarded silver certification in the United Kingdom by the British Phonographic Industry (BPI), and platinum certification in Australia by the Australian Recording Industry Association (ARIA).
+"Trust Issues" has been certified silver by the British Phonographic Industry (BPI) in the United Kingdom, and platinum by the Australian Recording Industry Association (ARIA), and platinum by Recorded Music NZ.